Israel at the World Baseball Classic: Round 2 – Pool E

 Right-handed relief pitcher Brad Goldberg joined Team Israel in the second round of the World Baseball Classic in Japan.
 He had pitched in four games for the Chicago White Sox in spring training, and thrown 4.2 scoreless innings of relief.
-In addition, left-handed pitcher Jared Lakind joined the team."Jared Lakind to join Israel in World Baseball Classic", Pittsburgh Post-Gazette.
+In addition, left-handed pitcher Jared Lakind joined the team.

 Writing for mlb.com, reporter Anthony Castrovince opined: "When Team Israel and magnetic mascot "Mensch on a Bench" surprisingly get a shot at the semifinals, we all get a little verklempt."

 In the first game of the second round, Israel beat Cuba (5th-ranked in the world) by a score of 4-1.
 After falling behind 1-0 in the 2nd inning, Israel came from behind with one run in the 4th, two runs in the 6th, and one more in the 8th.
 Starter Jason Marquis (in 5.2 innings on three days' rest) and three Team Israel relief pitchers (including Brad Goldberg and Josh Zeid, who both threw 96 mph fastballs) kept Team Cuba to five hits and one run, a homer by Cuban star Alfredo Despaigne who became the all-time World Baseball Classic home run leader.
 Catcher Ryan Lavarnway had two hits for Israel.

 "It feels like the World Series," said Team Israel Manager Jerry Weinstein, "but only bigger."

-In a rematch of their Pool A game in which Israel prevailed, the Netherlands defeated Israel 12-2 on March 13, giving Israel their first loss of the tournament.
-Undefeated two-time WBC champion Team Japan then beat Team Israel, 8-3."Israel falls to Japan, ending miracle run at baseball tournament," The Times of Israel.
+In a rematch of their Pool A game in which Israel prevailed, the Netherlands defeated Israel 12–2 on March 13, giving Israel their first loss of the tournament.
+Undefeated two-time WBC champion Team Japan then beat Team Israel, 8–3.

-Israel finished in third place in Pool E with a 1-2 record, and 4-2 overall in the tournament.
+Israel finished in third place in Pool E with a 1–2 record, and 4–2 overall in the tournament.
 Israel will not have to qualify for the 2021 World Baseball Classic, based on its 2017 performance.
 USA Today opined that the team's performance might inspire other American Jewish major leaguers to play for Team Israel at the 2021 WBC.
 Following the conclusion of the World Baseball Classic, Zeid was named to the 2017 All-World Baseball Classic team.
 First baseman Nate Freiman wrote an article describing his experiences on Team Israel, entitled "The Mensches of March."